gaarangoa/deeparg2.0/README.md

-# DeepARG v2.0
+# DNN-ARG plus v2.0
-This repository contains the update of deepARG (deep learning based approach for antibiotic resistance gene annotation)
+This is an experimental version of deepARG, please see https://github.com/gaarangoa/deeparg
 ## Train

 DeepARG+ has been released in a docker image to avoid library issues and conflict with newer versions of the libraries.